 Labor induction is a way to help get your labor started.
 This can protect your health and your baby’s, too.

-Your health care provider can get your labor started by using any of three methods or a combination of them.
+Your healthcare provider can get your labor started by using any of 3 methods or a combination of them.
 Here are some common treatments:

-Rupturing the membrane: A procedure in which your health care provider uses a small tool to break your bag of water.
-Doctors perform this procedure more often in women who have given birth before.
+Rupturing the membrane.
+A procedure in which your healthcare provider uses a small tool to break your bag of water.
+Healthcare providers perform this procedure more often in women who have given birth before.
 And it’s always done in the hospital.

 Prostaglandin may be given in the hospital.
 Fetal monitoring is required after placement.
 Other methods of inducing labor are done in the hospital.
 You’ll need to stay there until you give birth.
-Your health care provider may attach monitors to your belly to measure contractions and help make sure your baby has no problems.
-No matter how your doctor induces labor, a few factors may affect how long it takes you to give birth.
+Your healthcare provider may attach monitors to your belly to measure contractions and help make sure your baby has no problems.
+No matter how your healthcare provider induces labor, a few factors may affect how long it takes you to give birth.
 These include how long it takes for your cervix to thin and open, and when contractions begin.

 With labor induction, you may have a greater chance of: